At some point in everyone’s life we need to seek professional advice.

 Who pays me the compensation?

-The good news is that your claim will effectively be handled by the professional’s insurance company.
+Most claims for professional negligence will effectively be handled and responded to by the professional’s insurance company.
 Most occupations are regulated by law or their regulatory body to hold professional indemnity insurance without which they are not able to operate lawfully.

-This is too difficult to answer without knowing the major details of your particular circumstances.
+It is too difficult to answer how much compensation is owed to you without knowing the major details of your particular circumstances.

-This depends upon how fast your lawyer acts for you, and the attitude of the professional indemnity insurer to accepting and settling your claim.
-At ROCHE Legal, we strive to have cases dealt with within a two (2) year period.
+The duration of a professional negligence claim depends upon how fast your lawyer acts for you, whether there is a professional indemnity insurer, and the attitude of the insurer to accepting and attempting to settle your claim.
+At ROCHE Legal, we strive to have professional negligence cases dealt with within a 2 year period.